womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Platform staff, support and other service providers like marketing or CS have no liability to loss incurred by any Peer.
 Why?
 It works the same way as lotto staff be it developers, workers, support or staff of a cassino are not held liable for a gamblers' lose or win.

-Take it the other way, you win from R200 run now you have R18000 and a staff comes to you and claims a significant share in your fortune because he/she provided services and support to make you win.
-Virtual Decentralized P2P is not anarchy or ruled by laws of the jungle or should it operate by trial and error.
+Take it the other way, suppose a Peer who started with R200 ends up with R18000.
+A staff member confronts the Peer and claims a significant share in R18000 because he/she provided services and support to make Peer win.
+This will not work because it violates rules of the community.
+The same way, no Peer should request for refund or be refunded on perceived loss.

-Another good reason to respect transactions and never ask for refunds: A paid B who paid C who paid D, E and F and who in their turns paid other Peers.
-G also got paid by E and also paid B. C paid F and F paid A. These happen in different times, different regions and different countries.
-The question is how do we refund each other here in case of a failed game or crash?
-Same with the bitcoin, a loss is a loss.
-Transactions reversal are not possible and not encouraged at all.
+Another good reason to respect transactions and never ask for refunds: A gets paid by B who gets paid by C who also gets paid by D, E and F. These transactions are a network and not easy to reverse.
+Therefore no refunds.
+No follow up on Peers.
+No threats to Peers.

-However, losses can be compensated by routing new donations to affected population.
+However, genuine losses caused by system allocatons or support can be compensated by routing new donations to affected Peers.